KULeuvenNeuromechanics/MuscleRedundancySolver/README.md

 # MuscleTendonEstimator
-An algorithm to estimate muscle tendon properties from experimental data assuming optimal control.
+A model-based algorithm to estimate muscle tendon properties by tracking experimental data assuming optimal control to solve for the muscle redundancy.